Muvon/yoda/README.md

 ```

 In this example you [yoda start](#yoda-start-options-container) command first will be started container2 and after that services with container1 will be started as chunks by 2.

+## Path: docker/.yodarc
+This is locked environment file for yoda inited in current project with yoda version and other useful common files.
+Plese dont edit this file because it rewrites on yoda upgrade.

+If you want you can redefine all variables in [env.sh](#path-envsh) file.

 ## Yoda command line tool usage
 ```bash